Booking and Planning Your Visit

 Can we eat lunch at the Museum?

 Yes.
 We have lunch rooms that can be reserved free of charge at time of booking.
 They are large, bright, safe rooms with their own toilets.
 You can use them as your base for the day and leave all coats, bags and lunches there during teaching sessions.
-If the weather is good you are also welcome to use our walled garden.
+If the weather is good you are also welcome to use our walled garden, although we ask that your group do not use the cafe area as this is reserved for our other visitors.

 Do we have to share the lunch room?